 What goes well with pulled pork?

-I love serving pulled pork in a bun with BBQ sauce and homemade coleslaw.
+I love serving pulled pork in a bun with BBQ sauce and homemade coleslaw (or try my apple slaw if you prefer!).
 It’s also great with mac and cheese, cornbread, potato salad, and other traditional BBQ side dishes.

 Hope you love this Instant Pot pulled pork recipe as much as I do!

 Questions?
 Ask me in the comments below.